darekf77/tnp/docs/PHILOSOPHY.md

 ...one big npm packages container
 (located in: ~/.taon/taon/projects/container-v18) <br>
 => many projects takes megabytes instead gigabytes 🐳<br>
-=> instant installation of node_modules 🕙
+=> instant *node_modules* installation 🕙

 ## 8. Cloud based projects releases (standalone and organization) to remote serves, npm's

 ...start complex release processes with one simple command ⚡

-## 9. Develop libraries and apps at the same time!
+## 9. Develop libraries and apps at the same time

 ...only possible with isomorphic code (shared files between backend/frontend/libraries) 🌟

 ## 10. NodeJs packages are mixed with proper Angular ivy packages

-...ship powerful packages (with frontend, backend) 🤝
+...ship powerful packages with Frontend and Backend 🤝

 ## 11. Shared assets inside npm package! (only from **/src/assets/shared**)

 ...because why not! 💾

 ## 12. Websql development mode for developing SQL backend/db inside browser

-...If browsers are so powerful now, why not to develop parts of the backend inside them?
-TypeORM/Sql.js lets you use browser IndexedDB as proper DB! 🌐 🗄️
+...If browsers are so powerful, why not to write Backend inside them? 🌐 <br>
+ TypeORM/Sql.js lets you use browser IndexedDB as proper DB!  🗄️